Picture the scene.

 Buying a home often goes wrong between exchange and completion.
 In fact, around 300,000 property purchases fall through every year – which works out to about 3 in 10!
 These numbers have been steadily rising since 2016.

 Many buyers wrongly assume once your offer is accepted, it’s all plain sailing.
-Before you buy the property, you have 14 days to complete.
+Before you buy the property, you usually have 14 days to complete.
 However, this is where the purchase is most likely to fall apart – a fact that some are still unaware of.

 Why do property transactions fail?